Last updated on 2026-03-17

 Career Options

-Graduates of the Welding Techniques program can explore a variety of career paths in the welding industry, including:
+Graduates of the Welding Techniques program can pursue a variety of career paths in the welding industry.
+Here are some potential job options:

-- Welder: Responsible for joining metal parts using various welding techniques, ensuring structural integrity and safety.
+- Welder: Responsible for joining metal parts using various welding techniques, ensuring structural integrity and quality.

 - Welder-Fitter: Combines welding skills with fitting and assembly tasks, preparing components for welding.

-- Boilermaker: Specializes in the assembly and repair of boilers, tanks, and other large vessels, often in industrial settings.
+- Boilermaker: Specializes in the construction and repair of boilers, tanks, and vessels, often working in industrial settings.

-- Pressure System Welder: Works on high-pressure systems, requiring specialized skills and adherence to safety standards.
+- Pressure System Welder: Works on high-pressure systems, ensuring compliance with safety standards and regulations.

 These roles are essential in various sectors, including construction, manufacturing, and maintenance, providing graduates with numerous opportunities to build a successful career in welding.